sait-wbdv/default-dirs/_materials/README.md

 # Read-only Program Repositories
-**Important**: DO NOT make any changes to the code in these repos or you might get a conflict when you `pull` fresh updates.
-Instead, copy files and code snippets into your own working directory (i.e. `in-class`).
+**Important**: DO NOT make any changes to the code in these repos or you might get a merge conflict when you `pull` new updates.
+Instead, copy files and code snippets into your own working directory (i.e. your own `in-class` or `projects` directory).

 ## Terms
 Read-only Repo